vhx/community-api-documentation/tos.md

 c.
 Attribution; Legal Notices.
 The images provided to You through the VHX API may contain the trade names, trademarks, service marks, logos, domain names, and other distinctive brand features of VHX and its partners.
 You may not delete or in any manner alter these trade names, trademarks, service marks, logos, domain names, and other distinctive brand features.
 You agree to maintain, and not to remove, modify, obscure or alter, any link or notices appearing on any image provided through the Service.
 You acknowledge and agree that these Legal Notices supplement the Terms of Service for the VHX API.

 d.
 Digital Millennium Copyright Act.
-It is VHX's policy to respond to notices of alleged infringement that comply with the Digital Millennium Copyright Act (“DMCA”).
+It is VHX's policy to respond to notices of alleged infringement that comply with the Digital Millennium Copyright Act ("DMCA").
 For directions and more information, please see the DMCA Notice section of the TOU.

 ## 4. Code of Conduct